Sydney high school closed over COVID-19

-A year 7 student at a school in Sydney’s south-west has tested positive for coronavirus, and the school remains closed for cleaning and contact tracing.
+Six new cases of COVID-19 have been diagnosed in NSW, including a 12-year-old student from Camden High School, which prompted the school’s closure for cleaning.

-A testing clinic has been set up at Camden Hospital as NSW Health urges anyone linked to Camden High School, who has been unwell or has flu-like symptoms, to be tested.
+A testing clinic has been set up at Camden Hospital as NSW Health urges anyone linked to the school, who has been unwell or has flu-like symptoms, to be tested.

-“The school will continue to support students with at-home learning arrangements while the school site is non-operational,” the Education Department said on Friday.
+“The school will continue to support students with at-home learning arrangements while the school site is non-operational,” the NSW education department said in a statement on Friday.

 The Camden High School student is believed to have attended school all week.